Lesson 36 of 55: Audit Logging and Compliance for MCP Tool Calls

 nJoy πŸ˜‰

-OpenAI vs Claude vs Gemini: The Definitive MCP Tool Calling Comparison
+Lesson 29 of 55: OpenAI vs Claude vs Gemini – MCP Tool Calling Compared

 You have now built MCP integrations with all three major LLM providers.
 This lesson steps back and compares them head-to-head: the exact wire format differences, the tool schema quirks, the parallel calling behaviors, the error contracts, and the practical performance and cost characteristics.
 After this lesson you will know which provider to reach for first for a given task and how to justify that choice to a team.